Wall Street: Money Never Sleeps: Writing

 In October 2008, 20th Century Fox confirmed that Allan Loeb, who is a licensed stock broker, had been selected to re-write the script.
 Stanley Weiser had worked on a treatment for a sequel set in the present with Gekko being released from jail; the second part would be set in China.
 The studio felt that the material was dated, and put the project in turnaround.
 Stone had a falling out with Pressman, the producer, and began work on W. with Weiser.
 Weiser's treatment for Wall Street Two was discarded and the film began taking shape from an original script by Stephen Schiff.
 It was reported that Aaron Sorkin had turned down the opportunity to work on the film's script.

-During December 2008, while still in the process of drafting, Loeb said that he had been riveted by the Bernard Madoff headlines and showed interest in referencing him in the film, noting: "the thing that is so crazy about this story is that Ponzi schemes seem to be the simplest low-class scam," and "but this was carried out in the highest echelon of high finance.
+During December 2008, while still in the process of drafting, Loeb said that he had been riveted by the Bernie Madoff headlines and showed interest in referencing him in the film, noting: "the thing that is so crazy about this story is that Ponzi schemes seem to be the simplest low-class scam," and "but this was carried out in the highest echelon of high finance.
 You couldn't even get in to see this guy unless you had $2 million to invest."
 Stone clarified that Madoff will not be mentioned in the film, commenting that he considered Madoff's actions to be "a crook running a Ponzi scheme" which is "legal robbery."
 The filmmaker returned to the project in April on the strength of this script, feeling Loeb's draft was "so great" that he did not feel the need to touch it, although he did have the option.